-Tarik Ward is the first-ever director of music programs for the ELMA Philanthropies Services.
-He will lead the expansion of the ELMA Music Foundation's portfolio, reach, and impact in the United States and South Africa with organizations that are using music as an effective youth development tool.
-Ward brings to this role a robust career in the public, private, and nonprofit sectors in the U.S. He also brings a passion for the role that music can play in education and youth development.
+In his role, he has spearheaded the expansion of the ELMA Music Foundation's portfolio, reach, and impact in the U.S. and South Africa by collaborating with organizations using music for effective youth development.
+Ward brings a diverse career background, spanning the public, private, and nonprofit sectors in the U.S., and a deep passion for the educational and youth development potential of music.

-Ward's career includes seven years as a flight controller for the International Space Station with NASA; two years of consulting at Deloitte, including a focus on consulting with education and early childhood development nonprofits; and two years as chief operating officer of the Commit!
-Partnership, a Dallas, Texas–based collective impact nonprofit focused on expanding access to quality education for all children and youth, from cradle to career.
+Ward's career journey includes seven years as a flight controller for the International Space Station at NASA, two years of consulting at Deloitte with a focus on working with education and early childhood development nonprofits, and two years as the chief operating officer of the Commit!
+Partnership, a Dallas, Texas–based collective impact nonprofit dedicated to expanding access to quality education for all children and youth, from cradle to career.

-Ward has a B.S. in aerospace engineering from the Massachusetts Institute of Technology, and an M.B.A. and an M.A. in education from Stanford University.
-He plays the trumpet and has amassed a digital music collection that includes almost 100,000 songs.
+Ward holds a B.S. in aerospace engineering from the Massachusetts Institute of Technology, as well as an M.B.A. and an M.A. in education from Stanford University.
+In his spare time, he enjoys playing the trumpet and has built an extensive digital music collection containing nearly 100,000 songs.